failian/Scientific-Computing-with-Python/README.md

-# Scientific Computing with Python Prjects
+# Scientific Computing with Python Projects
 ### freecodecamp

 These are my solutions to the five code challenges in freecodecamp's scientific computing with python projects that can